uber/signals-ios/README.md

 ## Installation
 #### Cocoapods

-To integrate UberSignals into your project add the following to your `Podfile`:
+To integrate Signals into your project add the following to your `Podfile`:

 ```ruby
 pod 'UberSignals', '~> 1.0'